 By default, Natural weighting produces a sum of the grades.
 The Weights column displays the relative weights of the items as percentages, based on each item’s points.
 Using natural aggregation also makes it easier to flag grade items as extra credit, if that option is needed.

-- Once on the Gradebook setup page, click the Edit > Settings link at the top.
+- Within Gradebook setup, click the Edit > Settings link next to the course category.

 - Toggle the Aggregation type to Natural.